rollin340/ldap_nifi_airflow/README.md

-# Local copy to test LDAP & NiFi
+# Local copy to test LDAP, NiFi, & Airflow

 ## Steps to run the project

 ### Setting up
-- Run `setup_airflow_permissions.sh` to create the `.env` file to ensure that files written by Airflow belongs to the host user. **Run this BEFORE you launch the containers**
+- Run `setup_airflow_env.sh` to create the `.env` file to ensure that files written by Airflow belongs to the host user. **Run this BEFORE you launch the containers**
 - Import the certificate `./nifi/nifi-cert.pem` to your browser.
 You can skip this step, but you will be required to click on the "Accept the risks and continue" button with every launch of NiFi.

 ### Run the containers